 Introduction from the Chief Executive

-The British Heart Foundation (“BHF”) is committed to improving our practices to combat slavery and human trafficking.
-We have a zero-tolerance approach to modern slavery and we strive to act ethically and with integrity in all of our business dealings and relationships to ensure that modern slavery is not taking place anywhere in our own business or in any of our supply chains.
-We shall also ensure our approach and stance is clear with our partner organisations.
+The British Heart Foundation (“BHF”) has a zero-tolerance approach to modern slavery and we strive to act ethically and with integrity in all of our business dealings and relationships to ensure that modern slavery is not taking place anywhere in our own business or in any of our supply chains.
+We will also ensure our approach and stance is clear with our partner organisations.

 We are governed by a Board of Trustees who volunteer their time to help direct our work.
 They oversee our Directors who manage our 3,700 staff and 20,400 volunteers across the whole charity.
 We have four wholly owned trading subsidiary undertakings, one of which is dormant.